Erron-francis/Elmo-s-world/README.md

-Github repository for labs for ECNG3006 : Microprocessor Systems - Design and Applications
+Github repository for ECNG3006 : Microprocessor Systems - Design and Applications content